Form 8275: Adjusting or Correcting Your Return

 Overview of Form 8275

-Form 8275 is a form used by the Internal Revenue Service (IRS) to report positions taken on tax returns.
+Form 8275 is a disclosure form used to report positions taken on tax returns to the Internal Revenue Service (IRS) such as listing non-tax shelter items to avoid penalties for showing a disregard of rules.
 It is typically used for complex issues such as filing status, itemized deductions, and other related matters.
-The form provides taxpayers with an opportunity to explain their particular tax situation, allowing the IRS to evaluate each position taken.
+The form provides taxpayers with an opportunity to explain their particular tax situation, allowing the IRS to evaluate each position taken and to see that there’s a reasonable basis or substantial authority for any understatement of income taxes.
+If it’s accepted, it can shelter you from penalties for substantial understatement of income tax or preparer penalties.

 Form 8275 also helps taxpayers document any adjustments or corrections made to their original return.
 This includes changes made due to additional information discovered after the return has been filed.
 The form can also be used to disclose items that are unrelated to the taxpayer’s original return but which may impact their taxes in some way.

-The form consists of five parts: a disclosure statement, an explanation of why the disclosure is being made, a description and justification of the transaction or activity that resulted in a change or adjustment, and supporting documents such as receipts and schedules.
+The form consists of five parts: a disclosure statement, an explanation of why the disclosure is being made, a description of the reasonable basis and justification of the transaction or activity that resulted in a change or adjustment, and supporting documents such as receipts and schedules.
 All parts must be completed accurately in order for Form 8275 to be accepted by the IRS.

-Filing Form 8275 correctly can help ensure that your taxes are done correctly and avoid costly penalties or delays in processing your return.
-For more detailed information about Form 8275 as well as other forms required when filing taxes, you should consult your tax professional or visit the official IRS website at www.irs.gov
+Filing Form 8275 correctly can help ensure that your taxes are done correctly and avoid costly penalties or delays in processing your income tax return.
+For more detailed information about Form 8275 as well as other forms required when filing taxes, you should consult your tax professional or visit the official IRS website at www.irs.gov.

-Form 8275 can help make sure your taxes are done correctly and efficiently, saving you time and money.
+Form 8275 can help make sure your income tax returns are done correctly and efficiently, saving you time and money.
 Get ready – the next section will provide more information about why background information is important when filing taxes.

 Background Information

-When filing taxes, background information is extremely important.
-This information can help ensure that your return is accurate and that you get the maximum benefit from deductions and credits available to you.
+When your tax preparer is filing your taxes, getting the right background information is extremely important.
+This information can help ensure that your return is accurate and that you make the maximum claim of tax benefits such as deductions and credits available to you.
 Background information typically includes your name, address, Social Security number, and any other pertinent financial data such as bank accounts or investments.

 It’s also important to provide accurate details about any dependents or other family members who may be impacted by your tax return.
 Accurate background information can help prevent delays in processing your return or costly mistakes due to incorrect information being filed.